 Forgot Colonel Is Not Corporal.

-At the first bite I discovered, to my utter hour, that I had not only a mouthful of soufflé, but a good part of the doily as well.
+At the first bite I discovered, to my utter horror, that I had not only a mouthful of soufflé, but a good part of the doily as well.
 All I could t think of was the tittering among the servants when my plate was brought into the kitchen displaying half a doily.
 Slyly I managed to stuff the other half into my pocket before dinner was over.

 You’d think I would improve with age and not get into such ridiculous situations.
 I haven’t – not one bit.